Get started with Q# and an Azure Quantum notebook

 Log in to the Azure portal and select your Azure Quantum workspace.

-In the Sample gallery, locate the Hello, world: Q# notebook tile, select either the IonQ or Quantinuum provider (the sample code is identical) and select Copy to my notebooks.
+In the Sample gallery, locate the Hello, world: Q# notebook tile, select either the IonQ, Quantinuum, or Rigetti provider (the sample code is identical) and select Copy to my notebooks.